SruthiKorembathe/CICDImplementation/Home.md

 ## Working with the wiki locally on your machine

-You can clone your wiki: it is a repo in GitHub.
+You can _clone your wiki_: it is a repository in GitHub separate from your code repository but attached to it in the GitHub UI.

 For this project, the clone URL is:
 `git@github.com:binkley/wiki-docs.wiki.git`.<br/>